LackOfMorals/lackofmorals.github.io/_posts/2024-10-31-query-api-tx.md

 ---
 layout: post
-title: "Managed transactions with the Neo4j Query API on Aura "
+title: "Explicit transactions with the Neo4j Query API coming shortly "
-description: "Introducing managed transactions"
+description: "Introducing explicit transactions"
 tags: Neo4j PM DevEx QueryAPI  Aura
 ---

-# Explicit transactions with Neo4j Query API on Aura
+# Explicit transactions with Neo4j Query API

-When we launched the Query API for Neo4j, it executed Cypher statements within an implicit transaction, automatically handling transaction management.
-However, we always intended to give users more control over transaction lifecycles—enabling them to explicitly create, commit, or rollback transactions in which Cypher statements are executed.
-In Neo4j this approach is known as an Explicit Transaction.

-Over the past few months, we've been working hard (well, the engineers have—I've just been enjoying tea and biscuits) to add support for Explicit Transactions to the Query API.
-I'm excited to announce that this feature will be available soon.
+Over the last few months, we've been working hard (well, the engineers have — I've just been sipping tea and eating biscuits) to add support for Explicit Transactions to the Query API.
+I'm excited to announce that this feature will be available real soon for our self-managed and Aura customers.

+Up to now you gave the Query API a Cypher statement and it managed transaction  for you -  an Implicit Transaction.
+Explicit Transactions hands over control of the transaction , from start to finish, to you.

-Explicit transactions allow you to group related queries together, treating them as a single logical operation.
+This allows you to group related queries together, treating them as a single logical operation.
 For example, adding a new movie along with its actors and directors can be managed as one cohesive operation.
 Since Neo4j is ACID-compliant, all queries within a transaction are executed as a unit: they either all succeed or none do.
 This ensures consistency and prevents partial updates.

-Query API uses the same workflow as for any other transaction with Neo4j
+The Query API uses the same workflow as for any other transaction with Neo4j

 - Begin a transaction.
 - Perform database operations.